atreyasha/mv-temporal-rgan/src/README.md

 ### Comments

+* show utility of combine logs
+* show visualizations
 * add TOC to long readme
 * add caveat section at end with link to some areas with all exceptions due to current development
+* mention RCGAN is still under development

 * provide links to model developments and stabilization techniques
-* mention RCGAN is still under development
-* show utility of combine logs
-* show visualizations
 * link actual model performances and descriptions below
 * different flattening techniques, ie. as 1d time series or with more dimensions
 * section on current performance of models and next steps based on performances

+* add acknowledgements for keras GAN implementations
-* run spell-check
+* run spell-check on readme